michaelmurad/redimiter/README.md

 );
 ```

-The following rate limiter has `overdrive` set to true!
+The following rate limiter has `overdrive` set to true.
 It will continue to increase the rate score value per request until it gets to 10x the `limit`, at which it will kick into 'overdrive' and limit the client for 1000x the `expire`, thus blocking the oboxious user/bot for quite some time... in this case it would be 3000ms x 1000, or 50 minutes.
 While in 'overdrive' it will discontinue keeping score and simply block requests until the time expires.

 ```javascript
 app.get(